AndypSheridan/barbelles/README.md

 The Deployment was a fairly lengthy process so I have detailed it in a separate file.
 It can be found [here](/DEPLOYMENT.md)

-The final deployment can be viewed [here](https://sci-fi-portal.herokuapp.com/)
+The final deployment can be viewed [here](https://barbelles.herokuapp.com/) The final deployment of the API can be viewed [here](https://barbelles-api.herokuapp.com/) The API repository can be viewed [here](https://github.com/AndypSheridan/barbelles-api)

 <hr>